AstrobioMike/AstrobioMike.github.io/R/managing-r-and-rstudio-with-conda.md

 library(dada2)
 ```

-If there isn't a conda-prepared package for a specific R library I want, then I'd move onto trying to do the installation the recommended way for that library inside R.
+If there isn't a conda-prepared package for a specific R library I want, then I'd move on to trying to do the installation the recommended way for that library inside R.

 <hr style="height:10px; visibility:hidden;" />